-The best example of Edomae-style fish preparation redirects here because it contains the most in-depth explanation for how fish is prepared.
+The best example of Edomae-style fish preparation and wet aging redirects here because it contains the most in-depth explanation for how fish is prepared.

 The chicken grunt, or Isaki (伊佐木/いさき), is another traditional fish served in Edomae-style sushi restaurants.
 It is in the Perciformes order of fishes known as grunts and is classified as a white fleshed fish (shiromi/白身).